kucinghitam13/spring-boot-library/README.md

 ## BorrowController
 ### Borrowing a book
 You only need to specify the borrower ID (or member ID) and the book ID.
-It will automatically created a borrowing date and remove the book stock by 1, or fail to do so if out of stock.
+It will automatically creates a borrowing date and removes the book stock by 1, or fails to do so if out of stock.
 Method : `POST`
 Endpoint : `http://localhost:8080/borrow/`
 ![borrowing book](https://raw.githubusercontent.com/kucinghitam13/spring-boot-library/master/img/c.PNG)